willwh/osmf/apps/samples/framework/OSMFPlayer/readme.txt

 Usage:

 The project's html-template\index.template.html file shows how the produced SWF can be embedded (using SWFObject), as well as the properties that can be set on the player SWF.

+Notes:

+OSMFPlayer uses the Standard 07_55 font by Craig Kroeger.
+Please note that this is *not* a free font.
+Please visit http://www.miniml.com for more licensing information.